Eugenio Chiesa: War

 When the First World War erupted beyond the Alps during the later summer of 1914, it was far from clear whether or not Italy would become militarily involved.
 The nationalist fervour which powered the British and German interventions was less widespread in Italy, and there was no obvious consensus on whether any military intervention should be undertaken alongside Italy's "Triple alliance" allies - a development favoured by many conservatives - or alongside the French, whose military role in securing Italian unification in 1859 was not forgotten by risorgimento-republicans.
 France was widely seen as a standard-bearer for political liberalism and progress towards democracy.
 Germany and Austria were not.
 Abandoning his long-standing hostility to "expensive wars", Chiesa lined up alongside most of the leading members of the Republican Party in demanding that Italy should intervene in the war on the side of the French and against the "central powers" of Germany and Austria.
-Beyond the public gaze he even worked discretely but energetically to create some kind of "Casus belli".
+Beyond the public gaze, he even worked discretely but energetically to create some kind of "Casus belli".
 The government procrastinated, insisting that discussion over which side to back was at best premature, because Italy was totally unprepared for fighting any war.
 Meanwhile, Austrian intelligence picked up on Chiesa's activism in attempting to steer the government towards military engagement against the "central powers".
 His name is included in a memorandum addressed by the Austrian ambassador in Rome to the Italian Foreign Ministry, denouncing those who had set up a secret committee working to involve Italy in the war against Austria, which would risk revolution and damage monarchy.
 Moreover, and probably more controversially, in a Republican Party meeting held early in August 1914 Chiesa openly declared that if the monarch broke the government's self-imposed neutrality ordinance (in order to enter the war on the Austrian side), it would signal that the time had come for Italy to adopt a republican government.
 On 22 August he presented a parliamentary motion in support of entering the war against Austria.
-On 2 September he rejected an invitation from the German social democratic politician Albert Südekum to a "behind the scenes" meeting to discuss the possibility of an agreement between the Italian and German governments that might be "honorable" for Italy.
+On 2 September he rejected an invitation from the German social democratic politician Albert Südekum to a "behind the scenes" meeting to discuss the possibility of an agreement between the Italian and German governments that might be "honourable" for Italy.
 Indeed, a few days later he backed an initiative launched by some of the most impatient of the francophile interventionists, which involved launching negotiations with the French government to send a detachment of Italian volunteers to fight in Dalmatia.
-Chiesa himself traveled to Lyon and then to Bordeaux in order to promote the idea: it turned out, however, that the French government was not prepared to accept an initiative that clearly did not have the support of the Italian government.
+Chiesa himself travelled to Lyon and then to Bordeaux to promote the idea: it turned out, however, that the French government was not prepared to accept an initiative that clearly did not have the support of the Italian government.